clk-project/clk/README.md

 `clk alias set hello echo hello` and `clk parameters set hello --style red`

 You might want a way to make clear the fact that those two configurations work together.
-Enters the recipes.
+Enters the extensions.

-Create a new recipe with `clk recipe create hello`.
-By default, a recipe is disabled, so enable it with `clk recipe enable hello`.
+Create a new extension with `clk extension create hello`.

-Then configure the alias and the parameter in the recipe with.
+Then configure the alias and the parameter in the extension with.

 `clk alias --recipe hello set hello echo hello` and `clk parameters --recipe hello set hello --style red`

-In case you had configured the alias outside of the recipe, run `clk alias unset hello` and `clk parameters unset hello` to have a better understanding of what will happen.
+In case you had configured the alias outside of the extension, run `clk alias unset hello` and `clk parameters unset hello` to have a better understanding of what will happen.

 Now, run `clk hello` to see it work as before.
-Run `clk recipe disable hello` and then `clk hello` to see that `clk` complains that the `hello` command is no more available.
+Run `clk extension disable hello` and then `clk hello` to see that `clk` complains that the `hello` command is no more available.

 `clk parameters show` and `clk alias show` indeed show nothing about hello.

-Then, enable the recipe again, with `clk recipe enable hello` and take another look at the parameters and aliases.
+Then, enable the extension again, with `clk extension enable hello` and take another look at the parameters and aliases.

-The legend indicates that those configurations are in the global/hello level, which means « the recipe hello, defined globally ».
-Indeed, recipes may be defined globally or locally and enabled or disabled globally or locally.
+The legend indicates that those configurations are in the global/hello level, which means « the extension hello, defined globally ».
+Indeed, extensions may be defined globally or locally and enabled or disabled globally or locally.

 Manipulate those two independent dimensions (definition and enabling) may be tricky.
-To find out more about the current recipes, run `clk recipe show`.
+To find out more about the current extensions, run `clk extension show`.

 ```
-recipe    set_in    defined_in    link      order
+extension    set_in    defined_in    link      order
 --------  --------  ------------  ------  -------
 hello     global    global                   1000
 ```

 Disable it and run the command again.

-As you can see, the values did not change, the recipe remains defined globally and set globally (meaning it was disabled globally).
+As you can see, the values did not change, the extension remains defined globally and set globally (meaning it was disabled globally).
 Only the color indicate whether it is disabled or enabled.

-Try removing the setting (saying it was enabled or disabled) with `clk recipe unset hello`, then see
+Try removing the setting (saying it was enabled or disabled) with `clk extension unset hello`, then see

 ```
-recipe    set_in    defined_in    link      order
+extension    set_in    defined_in    link      order
 --------  --------  ------------  ------  -------
 hello     Unset     global                   1000
 ```

-Here, the recipe is unset, then the default behavior (disabling) is used.
+Here, the extension is unset, then the default behavior (disabling) is used.

-Finally, remove the recipe with `clk recipe remove hello`.
+Finally, remove the extension with `clk extension remove hello`.

-In conclusion, recipes are a powerful and practical way of grouping several configuration together to manipulate them as a group.
+In conclusion, extensions are a powerful and practical way of grouping several configuration together to manipulate them as a group.

 # Advanced uses of parameters